 Drivers who have been pulled over in Grand County will be asked to perform standard field sobriety tests (SFST).
 These tests typically include, the Horizontal Gaze Nystagmus (HGN), walk-and-turn, and one leg stand.
 Sometimes police will also request other tests such as counting backwards, reciting the alphabet, Romberg balance test, etc. These tests are not easy for everyone to perform.
 Medical problems, fatigue, complex explanations of how to perform the tests, stress, being nervous, poor coordination, and other innocent reasons can cause a person to perform poorly on the roadside tests.
 The “graded performance” of a person’s roadside tests is based upon the officer’s subjective opinion and can be challenged in the DUI case.

-If you or a loved one has been arrested in Grand County Colorado for a DUI or DWAI offense, contact Attorney Monte Robbins today for a free case evaluation at 303-355-5148.
-Attorney Robbins has office locations in Denver, Greeley, and Fort Collins for your convenience.
+If you or a loved one has been arrested in Grand County Colorado for a DUI or DWAI offense, contact Grand County DUI Attorney Monte Robbins today for a free case evaluation at 303-355-5148.
+Hot Sulphur Springs DUI Lawyer Monte Robbins has over 15 years experience in defending against tough DUI cases throughout the state of Colorado.
+Grand County DUI Lawyer Monte Robbins has office locations in Denver, Greeley, and Fort Collins for your convenience.